 Zn (s) + 2HCl (l) → ZnCl2 (l)+ H2 (g)

 Most metals react with acid to release hydrogen, so feel free to substitute iron or aluminum if it’s more readily available.
 Collecting the gas is a bit trickier because of the acid.
+It’s a good idea to perform this reaction within a fume hood and to wear goggles and gloves.
 One method is to invert a glass container of acid over the metal so the gas displaces the liquid.
 It’s much safer to invert an empty collection bottle over the reaction and let hydrogen displace air.
 Hydrogen is lighter than air and will rise.
 The collection bottle will contain some air (and oxygen) at the end of the process.